MadBomber/aia/docs/security.md

 /shell cat /path/to/file
 ```

+**Note**: `/shell` is a `prompt_manager` feature processed during prompt file loading, not a chat-time directive.
+In prompt files it executes shell commands via `//shell`.
+In interactive chat, use `/ruby` with backtick syntax for shell execution.

 **Mitigations**:
 - Same precautions as `/ruby` — only use with trusted prompts
 - Consider the implications of any shell command before running it